 Del Maguey is a widespread favorite among bartenders everywhere, and its Vida expression—an organic, double-distilled mezcal made from the Espadín maguey (agave plant) out of the San Luis del Rio village—is an all-around excellent spirit for sipping or mixing in cocktails.

-Ryan Fitzgerald, owner of ABV in San Francisco, is among the many enthusiastic bar pros who find themselves constantly reaching for this bottle for more reasons than one.
+Ryan Fitzgerald, the owner of ABV in San Francisco, is among the many enthusiastic bar pros who find themselves constantly reaching for this bottle for more reasons than one.
 “Del Maguey has the same strong relationships with the same producers [after] more than 25 years.
 They truly care about mezcal, its culture, and its people,” he says.
 “They have always been dedicated to preserving the culture and heritage of Mezcal as well as the unique characteristics that each producer contributes to their Mezcal.”

 Del Maguey Vida clocks in at 42 percent ABV and is known for its honeyed fruit-forward aromas and banana, citrus, sandalwood, and baking spice notes on the palate.